Translates of rational points along expanding closed horocycles on the modular surface: Introduction

 \subsection{Acknowledgements}

 The first named author would like to thank Alex Kontorovich for explanations and references on Sobolev norms.
 The second and third named authors would like to thank Michael Bersudsky and Rene R\"{u}hr for various discussions on this problem.
 The third named author would also like to thank Dubi Kelmer for answering some questions and pointing out a reference to him regarding the residual spectrum of congruence subgroups.
-We would also like to thank St\"ombergsson for his comments on an earlier version of this paper, especially for suggesting an alternative elementary proof to \thmref{thm:negative2}.
+We would also like to thank Str\"ombergsson for his comments on an earlier version of this paper, especially for suggesting an alternative elementary proof to \thmref{thm:negative2}. {{We would also like to thank Asaf Katz for pointing out to us some references on spectral estimates.}}